-All Acceptance tests are recorded under Verification Tests in the back of the book or tracked in the MCCID App.
+All Acceptance tests are recorded under Verification Tests (VT) tab in the back of the eConcrete App.

-Air meter calibrations are recorded in back of book or in the MCCID App.
+Air meter calibrations are recorded on the Air Meter tab in the eConcrete App.

 NOTE: A copy of the approved mix design and the contractor's quality control plan should be available in the field.